 Trying to predict the future within any industry can be risky.
 After all, no one really saw the 2020 pandemic coming until it already arrived.
-But something interesting is that senior living appears to be weathering the economic crisis fairly well.
 Though occupancy rates and new move-ins went down, the move-outs are still holding steady.
-And a lot of that has to do with how general contractors, investors, and developers responded to counter the adverse impacts.
-Now, with senior housing proving itself as a resilient industry, new opportunities are arising, which make for some exciting predictions that will likely be a reality within 2021.
+This is a result of general contractors, architects, investors, and developers responding to counter the adverse impacts.
+New opportunities are arising with senior housing proving itself as a resilient industry, which makes for exciting 2021 predictions in the senior living industry.

 Leveraging Technology for More Connection